florimondmanca/www/src/www/blog/site/articles/2019/05/attending-tech-conferences-beginner-guide.md

 tags:
   - tutorial
   - conferences
-image:
+image: "/img/articles/attending-tech-conferences-beginner-guide.jpeg"
-  path: /img/articles/attending-tech-conferences-beginner-guide.jpeg
-  caption: "PyConWeb 2019 at Microsoft HQ, Munich, Germany."
+image_caption: "PyConWeb 2019 at Microsoft HQ, Munich, Germany."
 ---

 [PyConWeb](https://pyconweb.com) is a conference focusing on Python, web development, and related technologies.
 The 2019 edition took place on the 25th and 26th of May in Munich — and I was there! 🙌